thequeenofclubs/Ragnarock/hh.md

 ## Hearing Health

 ### Important Information You Need To Know
 **This speaker can produce SPL levels exceeding 110dB(A)**.
-Exposure to this sound level can cause instant hearing damage, which is irreversible.
+Exposure to this sound level causes hearing damage, which is irreversible.
 This speaker produces this level when measured at 1 meter (3 feet).
 Exposure to maximum volume at less than 1 meter will result in exposure to >120dB(A), which can instantly inflict tinnitus on children or sensitive persons.
 In some rare cases, exposure to this sound level can cause deafness within seconds.
 <h4 style="color: red">DO NOT ALLOW LISTENERS TO COME WITHIN 3 METERS OF THE SPEAKER WHILE PLAYING AT MAXIMUM VOLUME!</h4>

 **Operators of this speaker acknowledge their responsibility to protect the hearing health of any listener, and will be solely responsible if a listener develops hearing damage**.